 Pill imprint 93 688 has been identified as Lamotrigine (chewable, dispersible) 5 mg.

-Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; seizure prevention; anxiety; borderline personality disorder (and more), and belongs to the drug class triazine anticonvulsants.
+Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; seizure prevention; anxiety; cyclothymic disorder (and more), and belongs to the drug class triazine anticonvulsants.
 Risk cannot be ruled out during pregnancy.
 Lamotrigine 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 5 mg

 sodium stearyl fumarate